 ACTIFY passion -> Intensify WILL – so everyone pushes a little harder, has fun, picks up the pace

 ASK with care -> Open CANDOUR – to wrestle down key issues and engage diverse perspectives

 ALIGN interests -> Trust to RISK – put team success ahead of personal ambition

 ADHERE -> to RIGOUR – for logic, planning, quality, regulatory compliance, data-driven decisions

 AIM high -> Achieve PURPOSE – make a difference, instill accountability, optimize wealth-creation

-Under pressure, adversity, volatility, ambiguity, conflict – when it’s easy to get lost or distracted – wealth-creating Innovation Leaders choose to Aim – Actify – Align – Ask – Adopt.
-Under their influence, innovation teams make discoveries that elude teams who get stuck in defensive traps.
+Under pressure, adversity, volatility, ambiguity, conflict – when it’s easy to get lost or distracted – wealth-creating Innovation Leaders choose to Aim – Actify – Align – Ask – Adhere.
+Under their influence, innovation teams make discoveries that elude teams who get stuck in risk-averse traps.
 Fortunately, with fun gameification – feedback – application – you can learn these 5 choices.
 So they become fluent under pressure, when you need them most.
 And shape the culture – to PowerUP from Level 1-2 to Level 4-5.

 Does your enterprise need more brilliance – creativity – foresight – initiative – accountability?